WAP Systems and Labeled Subshifts: Introduction

+Thus, for a finite type label $\M$, the lattice of subsystems of the dynamical system $(\Theta(\M), FIN(\N))$ fully describes the lattice of subsystems of the dynamical system $(X(\M), S)$.

-Two useful subcollections of the collection of finite type labels are the classes of the {\em finitary labels} and of the {\em simple labels}.
+2 Two useful subcollections of the collection of finite type labels are the classes of the {\em finitary labels} and of the {\em simple labels}.
 For each label $\M$ in either one of these special classes, the corresponding subshift $X(\M)$ is a countable WAP system whose enveloping semigroup structure is encoded in the structure of the label $\M$.
 This fact enables us to produce WAP subshifts with various dynamical properties by tinkering with their labels.

-The recurrent labels are far less transparent and for these labels the image $x[\Theta(X(\M))]$, which in this case is a Cantor set, forms only a meagre subset of the subshift $X(\M)$.
-Nonetheless it seems that this image forms a kind of nucleolus which encapsulates the dynamical properties of $X(\M)$.
+The recurrent labels are far less transparent and for these labels the image $x[\Theta(\M)]$, which in this case is a Cantor set, forms only a meagre subset of the subshift $X(\M)$.
+Nonetheless it seems that this image forms a kind of nucleus which encapsulates the dynamical properties of $X(\M)$.

 The table of contents will now give the reader a rough notion of the structure of our work.
-In the first section we deal with abstract WAP systems, their enveloping semigroups, and, for an arbitrary separable metric system the hierarchies $z_{NW}$ and $z_{LIM}$ of non-wandering and $\alpha \cup \omega$ limiting procedures, which lead by transfinite induction to the Birkhoff center of the dynamical system.
+In the first section (section \ref{sec,WAP}) we deal with abstract WAP systems and their enveloping semigroups and present simple examples of WAP and non-WAP systems.
+Among other considerations it is shown that topologically transitive WAP systems are coalescent and that a general WAP system is E-coalescent.
+For an arbitrary separable metric system the hierarchies $z_{NW}$ and $z_{LIM}$ of non-wandering and $\alpha \cup \omega$ limiting procedures are studied.
+Both lead, by transfinite induction, to the Birkhoff center of the dynamical system.
 We call the ordinal at which the limiting $\alpha \cup \omega$ transfinite sequence stabilizes, the {\em height} of the system.
-We also consider various simple examples of some WAP and non-WAP systems.
-In the second section we study HAE systems and show, among other considerations, that topologically transitive WAP systems are coalescent and that a general WAP system is E-coalescent.
-The third section, describes some general constructions like the discrete suspension, and the spin construction.
+In the final subsection we describe some general constructions like the discrete suspension, and the spin construction.